 Also, don’t eat or take supplements or medications for around 1 hour after drinking your concoction.

-The other common use is to heal your skin!
+Another one of many bentonite clay benefits is skin healing!
 Simply add enough water to make a paste and apply to your skin to heal cuts, eczema, rashes, bug bites, and more.